Travel Planning Service

 Remembering the "Rock Art Buff Extraordinaire"

-NEW!
 Our long-time friend and collaborator, Ken Johnson, passed away suddenly at the age of 69.
 After a long military then professional career, Ken retired to Las Vegas and developed an amazing passion for rock art.
 He spent his final years traveling the most remote highways and byways of the Southwest seeking out and documenting rock art sites.
 He showcased his excellent rock art photography (his photo, left) at Vegastraces.com which covered the Mojave Desert region.
 Two years ago, he moved to Kanab, Utah and began documenting rock art of the Colorado Plateau with plans for a new website, Kanabtraces.
 Sadly, he passed just as we were starting this project.
 We hope to eventually complete it for him.
 Rest in peace, Ken Johnson.

 Recent Features We Really Like